warbe-maker/VBA-Message/README.md

 ```

 ### The _MsgInstance_ service
-All services create an instance of the _fMsg_ userForm with the title as the key.<br>
+All services create/use an instance of the _fMsg_ userForm with the title as the id/key.<br>
 Syntax: `MsgInstance(title, unload)`<br>
 `unload` defaults to False.
 When True an already existing instance is unloaded.
 The instance object is kept in a Dictionary with the title as the key and the instance object as the item.
 When no item with the given title exists the instance is created, stored in the Dictionary and returned.

-If an item exists in the Dictionary which is no longer loaded it is removed from the Dictionary.
+When an item exists in the Dictionary which is no longer loaded it is removed from the Dictionary.

-Example:<br>`Set msg = mMsg.MsgInstasnce("This title")`<br> returns an already existing  _fMsg_ object, when none exists a new created one.
+Example:<br>`Set msg = mMsg.MsgInstasnce("This title")`<br> returns an already existing, or when none exists a new one UserForm (fMsg) object.

 ## Miscellaneous aspects
 ### Min/Max Message Width/Height